notescs/notescs.github.io/content/dsa/maximum-subarray-sum-with-unique-values/index.md

 ## Approach: Two Pointers

-Like many subarray related problems, this can be also be solved using two pointers.
+Like many subarray related problems, this can also be solved using two pointers.

 ### Intuition